 Elite Soccer Training- The Basics

 As a young soccer player who has dreams and hopes of playing at the next level, it is absolutely essential that you become involved in some sort of strength, agility, speed, and injury prevention training program.
-Today, one of the quickest ways to separate yourselves from your competition is through strength, speed and durability.
+Today, one of the quickest ways to separate yourself from your competition is through strength, speed, and durability.
 In my experience, soccer players who entered the Division I level with some sort of consistent strength training background begin at least 4-5 months ahead of someone who didn’t.
 For soccer, 4-5 months can be an entire off-season.
 Strength training and conditioning does not require a lot of equipment, space or time, but does require persistence and dedication.
 The effort you give to developing your athleticism should be nothing less than you would contribute to enhancing your soccer skills.
 Quickness, reactive ability, speed, and the ability to remain healthy, are not gifts- they are trained!

 If you want to improve any of these areas you must train them!